google/WebFundamentals/src/content/en/updates/2021/02/faster-devtools-startup.md

 TL;DR; The result is achieved by removing a redundant serialization.

 ## Overview
-While DevTools is starting up, it needs to make some calls to the [V8 JavaScript engine V8](https://v8.dev/).
+While DevTools is starting up, it needs to make some calls to the [V8 JavaScript engine](https://v8.dev/).

 ![DevTools starting up process](/web/updates/images/2021/02/faster/faster-1.svg)